Training to Failure

 Failure isn't something people usually try to achieve, but for some bodybuilders, it's a way of life.
 Now before anyone takes that personally, let me explain.

 Many bodybuilders will perform a certain exercise, say bicep curls, until the muscle fails.
 The idea is that by pushing the muscle until it fails, they force the muscle to adapt to the stress and grow.
-The more a muscle is pushed, the more it grows and pushing to failure is the ultimate push.
+The more a muscle is pushed, the more it grows.
+Pushing to failure is the ultimate push.

 Static/Isometric Failure is when you are incapable of holding the weight in place.